PASPT2: a size-extensive and size-consistent partial-active-space multi-state multi-reference second-order perturbation theory for strongly correlated electrons: Results and discussion

+For a better understanding of the above trends, the VEEs of \ce{H2O} obtained by projecting the bare Hamiltonian onto the various model spaces are shown in Table S1 and Fig. S1 in the Supporting Information.
+It can be seen that, taking $\mathcal{M}_C$/CASSCF [CAS(8,8) built up with SA-CASSCF orbitals] as the reference, $\mathcal{M}_0$/CASSCF reduces the MAE (1.5 eV) of $\mathcal{M}_0$/HF to the desired extent (0.2 eV) for the low-energy part, but still has a sizable MAE (3.0 eV) for the high-energy part of the spectrum.
+In contrast, $\mathcal{M}_0^\prime$/CASSCF further improves $\mathcal{M}_0$/CASSCF for the whole spectrum.
+All these are in line with the behavior of PASPT2.
+The implication is that any MRPT2 calculation should start with a high-quality model space.

-Finally, the different flavors of PASPT2 are compared in Table \ref{table:MAXMAE}.
-It is seen that the $\bar{H}^{\mathrm{eff}[2]}$ and $\bar{H}^{\mathrm{eff}[2]}_Q$ variants (in conjunction with $\mathcal{M}_0$) also perform rather well, especially for the low-lying states.
-However, they are hardly recommended because of there proneness to intruder states (which are not present here though).
-From both theoretical and computational points of view, the $\bar{H}^{\mathrm{eff}[2]}_X$ variant (in conjunction with $\mathcal{M}_X$) is the right option.
+Finally, the different flavors of PASPT2 (in conjunction with $H_0^\alpha$ \eqref{H0final}) are compared in Table \ref{table:MAXMAE}.
+It is seen that the $\bar{H}^{\mathrm{eff}[2]}$ and $\bar{H}^{\mathrm{eff}[2]}_Q$ variants (in conjunction with $\mathcal{M}_0$/HF) also perform fairly well for the low-lying states.
+However, they are hardly recommended because of their proneness to intruder states (which are not present here though).
+Extending the $\mathcal{M}_X$ of $\mathcal{M}_0$ to $\mathcal{M}_C$ does improve the results (compare the `a,g' and `a,d' rows in Table \ref{table:MAXMAE}), but this may not be practical for overly complicated systems.
+Therefore, from both theoretical and computational points of view, the $\bar{H}^{\mathrm{eff}[2]}_X$ variant (in conjunction with selected $\mathcal{M}_0$ and automatically extended $\mathcal{M}_X$) is the right option.
+As a final note, the LCUT approximation of the $\mathbf{t}$-amplitudes is sufficiently accurate (compare the `a,f' and `a,d' rows in Table \ref{table:MAXMAE}) and was hence employed in subsequent calculations of \ce{N2}.